OLP Religious Education Guidelines

 GRADE 2 ~Meeting Jesus in Reconciliation ~ Your son/daughter are introduced to the sacraments with a special emphasis on Reconciliation.
 Beginning with a growing awaremenss of belonging, loving and being loved, the children become more sensitive to sin and the need for forgiveness.
 The Sacrament will be received in the spring.
 There will be a parent meeting in January.Required: Understand and recitation of the Act of Contrition

 GRADE 3 ~Meeting Jesus in First Eucharist ~ This year helps children grow in friendship and love for Jesus and His family, the Church.
 They are introduced to the principal parts of the Mass: The presence of Jesus in the Eucharist and the partaking of the Eucharist.
 There will be a Commitment Mass in the fall that all students and parents are to participate in, followed immediately by a Parent Meeting in the church.
-In the spring, parents and students of third grade ONLY are required to attend a Pot-Luck Lunch, where they will experience the Eucharist as a meal and celebrate Eucharist as families of faith.
-First Eucharist will be received on the first Saturday in May at 11:00am Mass.
+In the spring, parents and students of third grade ONLY are required to attend a Teaching Mass, where they will experience and learn about the Mass in detail and celebrate Eucharist as families of faith.
+First Eucharist will be received in May on the Saturday before Mother's Day.

 GRADE 4~ Living Our Faith; Living a Moral Life ~ The focus is on helping children grow in a moral and Christian life and to realize that Christian life is a life of love and giving.
 The text helps clarify our relationships with Jesus and the Holy Spirit.
 It also helps us to understand why we need to respond to God's wishes as members of the community and the Church.
 Required: Understanding and recitation of the Ten Commandments and the Laws of the Catholic Church